Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Setup

 Consider a Rindler patch of global AdS$_3$ with Rindler coordinates $(t_R,x)$.
-A gravitational shockwave can be prepared in the dual CFT by acting with a primary operator $W$ with conformal weight $1\ll \Delta_w \ll c$:
+A gravitational shock wave can be prepared in the dual CFT by acting with a primary operator $W$ with conformal weight $1\ll \Delta_w \ll c$:

 where $t_w<0$ and $|0\rangle$ is the global vacuum state, which a Rindler observer experiences with an inverse temperature $\beta = 2\pi L_\text{AdS}$.
 In the following we set the AdS radius $L_\text{AdS}=1$.
-The shift by $-i\pi$ means that the operator $W$ is inserted in the left Rindler patch (where bulk time is directed in the opposite direction, see Fig.\ \ref{fig:setup}).
-The small imaginary shift $i\delta$ is required to produce a localized shockwave with finite energy \cite{Afkhami-Jeddi:2017rmx}.
+Note that the argument of the operator is expressed in Rindler coordinates, and, therefore, the shift by $-i\pi$ means that the operator $W$ is inserted in the left Rindler patch (indicated by subscript `L'), where bulk time is directed in the opposite direction, see Fig.\ \ref{fig:setup}.
+The explicit transformation between plane and Rindler coordinates can be found in the Supplemental Material (SM) Sec.\ \ref{app:CrossRatios}.
+The small imaginary shift $i\delta$ is required to produce a localized shock wave with finite energy \cite{Afkhami-Jeddi:2017rmx}.

 We increase $-t_w$ starting from $0$.
 This corresponds to evolving the operator into the past with the CFT boost generator $i\partial_{t_R}$.
 For large $-t_w$, the energy of the excitation localizes along null directions.
-E.g., the expectation value of the lightcone stress-energy tensor is given by a localized shock \cite{Afkhami-Jeddi:2017rmx}:
+For example, the expectation value of the light-cone stress-energy tensor is given by a localized shock \cite{Afkhami-Jeddi:2017rmx}:

 A more microscopic picture is as follows.
-Under Rindler time evolution, an increasing number of global conformal descendants of $W$ are populated: the primary state ``grows'' into a coherent superposition of descendants, centered around an increasingly high level (see \cite{Caputa:2021ori,Caputa:2021sib,Caputa:2022zsr} for a detailed analysis).
-In the dual gravitational theory, the small past perturbation evolves into an almost-null shockwave whose proper energy on the $t_R=0$ slice increases exponentially in $-t_w$.
-Its gravitational backreaction (on other probes) becomes significant and can be described by a shockwave geometry after a scrambling time \cite{Shenker:2013pqa,Banados:1998gg}:
+Under Rindler time evolution, an increasing number of global conformal descendants of $W$ are populated: the primary state ``grows'' into a coherent superposition of descendants (which are eigenstates of the global Hamiltonian), centered around an increasingly high level (see \cite{Caputa:2021ori,Caputa:2021sib,Caputa:2022zsr} for a detailed analysis).
+In the dual gravitational theory, the small past perturbation evolves into an almost-null shock wave whose proper energy on the $t_R=0$ slice increases exponentially in $-t_w$.
+Its gravitational backreaction (on other probes) becomes significant and can be described by a shock wave geometry after a scrambling time \cite{Shenker:2013pqa,Banados:1998gg}: